manojpawar94/manojpawar94.github.io/content/go-lang/helloworld-02.md

 &nbsp;
 Let's create a new file, copy the below code snippet and save it as `main.go`.
 - The very first line of the program declares the main package.
 A package is a way to group functions.
 Unlike Java, a package name must define on the first line of the file.
 All the files in the same directory belong to the same package.
 - Followed by you need to import the required packages.
-Here, we have imported the popular FMT package, which contains functions for formatting text, including printing on the console.
+Here, we have imported the popular `fmt` package, which contains functions for formatting text, including printing on the console.
 This package is one of the standard library packages you got when you installed Go.
-- Then you have implemented the MAIN function to print a message to the console.
-The MAIN function executes by default when you run the main package.
+- Then you have implemented the `main()` function to print a message to the console.
+The `main()` function executes by default when you run the main package.

 **Note:**
 - In the Go program, we don't need to use enclosing semi-comma.